hatonthecat/Hurl/content/courses/course2/index.md

 Theater can cover politics, but it doesn't need to become politics.
 In the same sense, Julian Benda believed academia should be separate from politics. https://newcriterion.com/issues/1992/12/the-treason-of-the-intellectuals-ldquothe-undoing-of-thoughtrdquo There is no shortage of politicians.
 The actors on stage represent characters in society.
 Academics represent subjects, but they too do not need to embody the ideology to teach a concept.

-oal continues, _"In Argentina, I started to develop forms of theater, such as, for example, Invisible Theater, in which we go out into the street and perform a scene, and don't reveal that it is theater, so that everyone can participate.
+Boal continues, _"In Argentina, I started to develop forms of theater, such as, for example, Invisible Theater, in which we go out into the street and perform a scene, and don't reveal that it is theater, so that everyone can participate.
 Then, in Peru, I started with Teatro Fórum, where we present the problem, the spectator enters the scene and shows alternatives."_

 By that logic, anyone could be an actor, But I think it's fine when someone says they're acting.
 It's better when there is a disclosure.
 Guerilla theater was only necessary during their dictatorship.
 In the United States, there is no dictatorship. https://www.wetheblacksheep.com/p/what-happens-when-activists-take (A crowd that mistakes a show by a cop with oppression).